ahmedajiz629/integrity/README.md

 3. Once the digest is ready, the extension injects `#integrity=<algorithm>-<digest>` into the current URL (without a full reload) and immediately verifies it.
 If everything matches you will see a green icon; otherwise the icon turns red with an explanation in the on-page pill.

 Tokens are generated with `sha256` and Base64url encoding by default (no padding, URL-safe characters).
 Update the code if you need a different policy.

+### Danger overlay & notifications

+- A digest mismatch or verification error triggers a modal overlay explaining what went wrong along with options to reload or dismiss.
+- The background worker also pushes a Chrome notification (requires the `notifications` permission) that includes the affected URL so you can audit it later.

 ## Getting started